CKs-Technology-News/PrivacyTools/README.md

 - [ScanURL](https://scanurl.net/) – Check a website/URL for phishing, malware, viruses and poor reputation.
 - [URLVoid](https://www.urlvoid.com/) – This service helps you detect potentially malicious websites.
 - [virSCAN](https://www.virscan.org/) – Upload suspicious files to be checked.

-- [Armadito](https://www.armadito.com) – Open source signature-based anti-virus and malware detection for Windows and Linux.
-Supports both ClamAV signatures and YARA rules.
-Has a user-friendly interface, and includes a web-based admin panel for remote access.

 ## [Virtualization Machines](#virtualization-machines])